Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: EXPERIMENTS

-We use the peak signal-to-noise ratio (PSNR)~\cite{Alleysson2005CPSNR} and structural similarity (SSIM)~\cite{Wang2004SSIM} to evaluate the performance of the algorithm.
-After we saved each image in \emph{png} format of \emph{uint8}, we clip the image border by 10 pixels to calculate the PSNR value of the image.
-Compared with the \emph{floating-point} data output by the algorithm, although the PSNR value calculated in this way has a certain loss of precision, this calculation method is more realistic.
+Peak signal-to-noise ratio (PSNR)~\cite{Alleysson2005CPSNR} and structural similarity (SSIM)~\cite{Wang2004SSIM} were used to evaluate the performance of the algorithms.

-In the noise-free CFA image demosaicking task we compare three traditional algorithms (GBTF~\cite{Pekkucuksen2010gbtf}, MLRI+wei~\cite{Kiku2016WMLRI}, ARI~\cite{monno2017adaptive}) and five deep learning algorithms (C-RCNN~\cite{kokkinos2018deep}, JCNN~\cite{gharbi2016deep}, CDM-CNN~\cite{tan2017color}, CDM-3-Stage~\cite{cui20183-part}, LCNN-DD~\cite{Huang2018Lightweight}).
-Table~\ref{DM} {summarizes} the performance of all algorithms on the dataset.
-We can see that our proposed algorithm outperforms {the} other algorithms in the noise-free demosaicking.
-On the Kodak dataset, our proposed {method surpasses the} state-of-the-art by 0.34dB in the average PSNR value.
-This {gain is 0.27dB on the McMater dataset and 0.92dB on Urban100.} At the same time, the lightweight Inception block also achieved good performance.
+\paragraph{Noise-free demosaicking} In the noise-free CFA image demosaicking task, we compared three traditional algorithms (GBTF~\cite{Pekkucuksen2010gbtf}, MLRI+wei~\cite{Kiku2016WMLRI}, ARI~\cite{monno2017adaptive}) and six deep learning algorithms (C-RCNN~\cite{kokkinos2018deep}, JCNN~\cite{gharbi2016deep}, CDM-CNN~\cite{tan2017color}, CDM-3-Stage~\cite{cui20183-part}, LCNN-DD~\cite{Huang2018Lightweight}, JDNDMSR~\cite{xing2021end}).
+Table~\ref{DM} summarizes the performance of all algorithms on the dataset.
+We can see that our proposed algorithm outperforms the other algorithms in the noise-free demosaicking.
+On the Kodak dataset, our proposed method surpasses the state-of-the-art by 0.34 dB in the average PSNR value.
+This gain is 0.27 dB on the McMaster dataset and 0.92 dB on Urban100.
+At the same time, our proposed lightweight method also achieved good performance.
 It ranks second on the Kodak and Urban100 dataset and third on the McMaster dataset.
+On the MIT moiré, the average PSNR value of our proposed algorithm is 0.12 dB lower than that of JCNN~\cite{gharbi2016deep}, but we only used $5\%$ of the training data they provided.

+Figure~\ref{demosaicking} illustrates a challenging case in which existing algorithms always produce color distortions (in the necklace part), while the proposed algorithm presents no distortion.
+In order to better observe the reconstruction effect of the algorithm, we show the residual image between the reconstructed image generated by all the algorithms and the ground truth.
+It can be seen that the visual effect is consistent with the numerical evaluation.